 - After unlocking the cheat mode in WWF War Zone, the player can take the elevator to the secret level with additional settings, two of which are "Beans" and "Ego".
 The former changes all hit and grunt sounds to farts and burps, even more hilarious when playing with female characters.
 The "Ego" mode makes the wrestler's head grow bigger with every successful hit or move.
 It doesn't explode, however, just resets to normal after the max size and starts all over again.
 Both modes can be turned on simultaneously.

-- Skullgirls will soon include these in the form of Alternate Voice Pack DLC, free of charge.
-So far, Republican Double, Female Announcer, Drunk Commentator, Real SOVIET Announcer, Salty Sailor Parasoul, Valley Girl Painwheel, Saxploitation Big Band, and Anime Peackock have been confirmed.
+- Skullgirls does this in the form of the Alternate Voice Pack DLC, free of charge.
+This includes Republican Double, Female Announcer, Drunk Commentator, Real SOVIET Announcer, Salty Sailor Parasoul, Valley Girl Painwheel, Saxploitation Big Band, and Anime Peacock.

 First Person Shooter

 - Goldeneye 64 and GoldenEye Wii have an unlockable Paintball Mode and Big Heads Mode.

 - The culmination of this silliness is every enemy in the game having the physique of a gorilla, huge bobble-like heads, and Dr. Doak's face.